English-only movement: Early efforts

+When the US Constitution was ratified, a multitude of languages were spoken in the United States other than English, including: German, Dutch, French, Spanish, Italian, Portuguese, Greek, Yiddish, Arabic, and hundreds of indigenous American languages.
+However, the elite idealized a country united by one language, shunning non-Anglophones (as well as non-Whites and non-Protestants) from society.

 Disputes between citizens and immigrants over English have been waged since the 1750s, when street signs were changed in Pennsylvania to include both English and German languages to accommodate the many German immigrants.
-The German-English debate continued until World War I when international hostility resulted in the rejection of all things German, including the prohibition of the German language and German-language materials, particularly books.
+The German–English debate continued until World War I when international hostility resulted in the rejection of all things German, including the prohibition of the German language and German-language materials, particularly books.

 In 1803, as a result of the Louisiana Purchase, the United States acquired French-speaking populations in Louisiana.
 As a condition to admittance to the Union, Louisiana included in its constitution a provision, which was later repealed, that required all official documents be published in the language "in which the Constitution of the United States is written".
 Today, Louisiana has no law stating that English is the official language of the State.

 After the Mexican–American War (1846–1848), the United States acquired about 75,000 Spanish speakers in addition to several indigenous language-speaking populations.

 An 1847 law authorized Anglo-French instruction in public schools in Louisiana.
 In 1849, the California constitution recognized Spanish language rights.
 French language rights were abolished after the American Civil War.
 In 1868, the Indian Peace Commission recommended English-only schooling for the Native Americans.
 In 1878–79, the California constitution was rewritten to state that "[a]ll laws of the State of California, and all official writings, and the executive, legislative, and judicial proceedings shall be conducted, preserved, and published in no other than the English language."

-In the late 1880s, Wisconsin and Illinois passed English-only instruction laws for both public and parochial schools.
+In the late 1880s, Wisconsin and Illinois passed English-only instruction laws for both public and parochial schools (see Bennett Law).

 In 1896, under the Republic of Hawaii government, English became the primary medium of public schooling for Hawaiian children.
 After the Spanish–American War, English was declared "the official language of the school room" in Puerto Rico.
 In the same way, English was declared the official language in the Philippines, after the Philippine–American War.

 In 1907, US President Theodore Roosevelt wrote, "We have room for but one language in this country, and that is the English language, for we intend to see that the crucible turns our people out as Americans, of American nationality, and not as dwellers in a polyglot boarding house."

 During World War I, there was a widespread campaign against the use of the German language in the US; this included removing books in the German language from libraries.
 (A related action took place in South Australia as well with the Nomenclature Act of 1917.
 The legislation renamed 69 towns, suburbs, or areas that had German names.)